When Should You Change Your Job?

-One major question bugging every employee is if they should move and is it time for them to look for better opportunities.
+One major question bugging every employee is whether it is time for them to look for better opportunities and move on from their current job.
 While change is the only constant in life, regular changes can also harm your chances of getting a new job.
-But what exactly is the right time to change and how does take that decision?
+But when is it the right time to change and how does one take that decision?

-Here are some tips that could help make up your mind.
+Here are some tips that could help you make up your mind.

 1. The passion is gone

 The feeling you had when you first started working there, that passion and the fire is gone.
 Going to work is a burden and you cannot wait to get back home.
 Every morning is a struggle to push yourself to get to work on time.
 Every day is a struggle to complete work.
 If work reminds you of struggle, then it’s time to move on.

 2. Your skills are not utilized

 You have more to offer than what you are currently doing and your skills are not being utilized to its fullest potential.
 Your management refuses to acknowledge your skills despite contributing a significant amount of your time to your work.
 Although you put in your 100% in everything you do, the results are never satisfactory and you feel yourself slacking off at work.
 You no longer feel like you belong there or cannot commit the necessary time to your job.